matiscke/hz-inner-edge-discontinuity/review/psj_revision.md

 Minor comments:

 L. 83-87: This sentence is not very clear and quite misleading as it seems to suggest the existence of Venusian meteoritic samples.
 Besides I don't see how petrological evidence from meteorites can suggest anything about Venus, this would need some more explanation.
+> Indeed, in its previous formulation this sentence may suggest that there are meteoritic samples from Venus and can be misleading.
+We rephrased the sentence to clarify what meteoritic evidence is meant here.

 L. 274-275: Do you have a reference for the typical values of uncertainties?
+> We rearranged this part of the text to make clear that these uncertainties were derived in Hardegree-Ullman et al. 2023.

 L. 424: bottem <- bottom
+> fixed.

 L. 1242-1243: what do you mean by the runaway greenhouse phase of the star?
 The pre-main sequence phase?
+> This sentence was indeed misleading.
+We mean the extended runaway greenhouse phases of planets orbiting M dwarfs. => We rephrased the sentence to make this clear.

 Reviewer #2:
 1) Line 376 "its bulk water inventory expressed as a water mass fraction xH2O"